Marketing & Social Media

-All paid ad placements must be cleared with university communications.
+All paid ad placements must be cleared with marketing & communications.

-- Tier one: A blog that uses a Whitworth-branded template, is connected to or redirected from the Whitworth website, is likely to have a broad audience, and is edited and partially managed by university communications.
-University communications may pay for hosting.
+- Tier one: A blog that uses a Whitworth-branded template, is connected to or redirected from the Whitworth website, is likely to have a broad audience, and is edited and partially managed by marketing & communications.
+Maarketing & communications may pay for hosting.
 Example: On Bended Knee.

 - Tier two: A blog targeted to a more specific audience that features the university logo in the footer only.
-Content is managed by Whitworth staff or faculty, with minimal involvement by university communications.
+Content is managed by Whitworth staff or faculty, with minimal involvement by marketing & communications.
 Departments pay for hosting.
 Example: Whitworth English.

 - Tier three: A loosely affiliated blog with no direct or obvious connection to Whitworth.
 The Whitworth logo may not be used, and the university should in no way appear to endorse the content.
 Typically used for student projects.
-No oversight by university communications needed.
+No oversight by marketing & communications needed.